US stocks move lower in early trading after a 3-day rally

 The stock fell 12% and helped push down key competitor CVS Health by 4%.

-LIFTOFF: Delta rose 6% after raising its profit forecast for the current quarter, citing a passenger demand.
+LIFTOFF: Delta rose 7% after raising its profit forecast for the current quarter, citing strong passenger demand.
 The company also said fuel costs were less than expected and it extended a credit card partnership with American Express.

 LOADED POTATO: Lamb Weston Holdings rose 3% after the potato products company beat quarterly profit and revenue forecasts.
 It also raised its full-year sales forecast.
 The company specializes in frozen potato products, including french fries, mashed potatoes and hash browns.